hesiqi2000/zynq-lab/lab4.md

     </p>

 1. View the various C and Header files associated with the _GPIO_ by clicking Files at the top of the page.
 1. Double-click on lab4.c in the Project Explorer view to open the file.
-This will populate the _Outline tab_.
+This will populate the **Outline** tab.
-1. Double click on _xgpio.h_ in the Outline view on the right of the screen and review the contents of the file to see the available function calls for the GPIO.
+1. Double click on **xgpio.h** in the Outline view on the right of the screen and review the contents of the file to see the available function calls for the GPIO.

     <p align="center">
     <img src ="pics/lab4/2_outlinevw.jpg" width="40%" height="80%"/>